Sample-efficient LLM Optimization with Reset Replay: The Primacy Bias in LLM Optimization

 \textbf{Heavy Priming Causes LLM Overfitting}.
 The extent to which LLM finetuning relies on its initial data affects its learning process.
 In order to explicitly reveal the impact of primacy bias in LLM finetuning, we investigate an extreme case of over-reliance on early data: \textit{Does overfitting to just one batch of initial data destroy the generalization of an LLM?} To this end, we design a set of experiments to optimize preferences over \textit{math datasets} based on Llama-3B.
 As shown in Figure~\ref{Priming}, we start by using the default hyperparameters for pure DPO (red line), which means each batch gets one update per step.
-Then, we set up an identical version of DPO with heavy priming mode (blue line), where we first train the LLM with the first batch 200 times.
-Only after this extensive initial priming do we resume standard training.
-The results show that even after training on all the data, the LLM affected by heavy priming was unable to recover from the initial overfitting in the math domain.
-Besides, both normal training and overfitting have more or less impact on other domain-specific performance, such as health and psychology, suggesting that knowledge of the original model is being forgotten~\citep{ibrahimsimple, huan2025does}.
-This finding strongly suggests that the primacy bias has compounding effects similar to RL~\citep{nikishin2022primacy}: an LLM that is overfitted early on will rollout poorer quality data, which in turn leads to less efficient learning, further impairing its ability to learn iteratively without reset, and so on.
+Then, we set up an identical version of DPO with heavy priming mode (blue line).
+In this setup, we first train the LLM with a small batch 200 times, and then feed the remaining data to the LLM for standard training recovery.
+The results show that even after training on all data, the LLM affected by heavy priming was unable to recover from the initial overfitting in the math domain.
+Besides, both normal training and overfitting have more or less impact on other domain-specific performance, such as health and psychology, suggesting that knowledge of the original model is being forgotten~\citep{ibrahimsimple}.
+This finding strongly suggests that the primacy bias has compounding effects similar to RL~\citep{nikishin2022primacy}: an LLM that is overfitted early on will rollout poorer quality data, which in turn leads to less efficient learning, further impairing its ability to learn iteratively without reset.